 Full-time PRS entrants must Confirm their DPhil status by the end of their ninth term after arrival in Oxford; part-time PRS entrants must Confirm status by the end of their eighteenth term.
-Full-time entrants from the MPhil must Confirm status by the end of their eleventh term after starting the MPhil (that is five terms after starting the DPhil); part-time entrants from the MPhil must Confirm status by the end of their sixteenth term after arrival in Oxford (that is ten terms after starting the DPhil).
+Full-time entrants from the MPhil must Confirm status by the end of their eleventh term after starting the MPhil (that is five terms after starting the DPhil); part-time entrants from the MPhil must Confirm status by the end of their starting the DPhil).